rahafoundation/raha-mobile-app/README.md

 window, and so long as it can communicate to your phone, the JavaScript will be up to date.

+#### Production Build

+##### Android

+1. Download and copy the `release.keystore` somewhere locally and copy the signing keys from `release-signing.txt` into your `~/.gradle/gradle.properties`.
+2. Run `yarn bundle:android` to create a bundled and signed APK in `./android/app/build/outputs/apk/devProd/release/app-devProd-release.apk`.
+3. You can install this APK on your physical device through `adb install PATH.apk`.

 #### Troubleshooting

 ##### Android